matiasvlevi/esp32-ws-car/README.md

 * An [Oxenode](https://oxenode.io/) plugin.
 Provides bindings for sending instructions through websockets.
 Acts as a web client to the esp32 firmware.
 [See more](./oxenode/esp32-ws-car/README.md)

+This project is part of my larger project [Oxenode](https://oxenode.io/).

 <br/>

 ## Robot & Hardware